After the worship service ended on a recent Sunday, Erika spontaneously came up to me (Susan) and asked with a smile, ‘Can I pray for you?’

 Although hundreds of millions of children face risks, each one is much more than a victim or a tragic label.
 Each child in our broken and messy world is a multi-faceted human being, created in God’s image, endowed with spiritual gifts—a child who can meaningfully participate as a co-laborer in church and mission.
 The global church is taking notice and rising up to address seriously the importance of children, particularly children-at-risk.

-Risks that negatively impact children and their place in the kingdom of God were among the issues addressed at the Second Lausanne Forum on Children-at-risk (CAR) held at Lancaster Bible Institute in Lancaster, Pennsylvania, May 14-17, 2017.
-The CAR Issue Group gathered 74 specially invited academics, church leaders, theologians, missiologists, practitioners, and representatives from child-focused non-governmental organizations to craft action plans for mobilizing the global church to address issues facing children-at-risk around the world.
+Risks that negatively impact children and their place in the kingdom of God were among the issues addressed at the Second Lausanne Forum on Children-at-Risk (CAR) held at Lancaster Bible Institute in Lancaster, Pennsylvania, on 14-17 May 2017.
+The CAR issue network gathered 74 specially invited academics, church leaders, theologians, missiologists, practitioners, and representatives from child-focused non-governmental organizations to craft action plans for mobilizing the global church to address issues facing children-at-risk around the world.

 We recognize that the move toward action is challenging.
-It is much easier to talk and write about issues than to mobilize the global church; yet, the CAR Issue Group is dedicated to fulfilment of two of the mandates of the 2010 Lausanne Cape Town Commitment regarding children:
+It is much easier to talk and write about issues than to mobilize the global church; yet, the CAR issue network is dedicated to the fulfillment of two of the mandates of the 2010 Lausanne Cape Town Commitment regarding children: